namenotrequired/meteor-tutorial/diagnosing-hot-code-push.md

   at <anonymous>:1:9
 ```

-It turns out that [cordova-plugin-meteor-webapp](https://github.com/meteor/cordova-plugin-meteor-webapp) threw this error because some files in `public` were too big.
-Downloading would fail depending on connection speed and available space.
+This error from [cordova-plugin-meteor-webapp](https://github.com/meteor/cordova-plugin-meteor-webapp) may be caused by big files in the `public` folder.
+Downloading these can fail depending on connection speed, and available space on the device.

-Does HCP start working if you delete the content of your `public` folder?
-Then this may be your issue.

-I ran [`du -a public | sort -n -r | head -n 20`](https://www.cyberciti.biz/faq/linux-find-largest-file-in-directory-recursively-using-find-du/) to find the biggest files.
-In my case, these were used only on rarely accessed routes, so I could safely move them to a CDN.
-This solved the issue.
+You could run [`$ du -a public | sort -n -r | head -n 20`](https://www.cyberciti.biz/faq/linux-find-largest-file-in-directory-recursively-using-find-du/) to find the 20 biggest files and their sizes.
+Consider serving them from an external storage service or CDN instead.
+In this case, they are only downloaded when really needed, and can fail downloading safely without blocking HCP.

 ## If it is only broken locally